yingweiwo

 Absorption, Distribution and Excretion

-The pharmacokinetics and oral bioavailability of tylosin tartrate and tylosin phosphate were carried out in broiler chickens according to a principle of single dose, random, parallel design.
-The two formulations of tylosin were given orally and intravenously at a dose level of 10 mg/kg b.w to chicken after an overnight fasting (n = 10 chickens/group).
-Serial blood samples were collected at different time points up to 24 hr postdrug administration.
-A high performance liquid chromatography method was used for the determination of tylosin concentrations in chicken plasma.
-The tylosin plasma concentration's time plot of each chicken was analyzed by the 3P97 software.
-The pharmacokinetics of tylosin was best described by a one-compartmental open model 1st absorption after oral administration.
-After intravenous administration the pharmacokinetics of tylosin was best described by a two-compartmental open model, and there were no significant differences between tylosin tartrate and tylosin phosphate.
-After oral administration, there were significant differences in the Cmax (0.18 + or - 0.01, 0.44 + or - 0.09) and AUC (0.82 + or - 0.05, 1.57 + or - 0.25) between tylosin phosphate and tylosin tartrate.
+This study employed a single-dose, randomized, parallel design to investigate the pharmacokinetics and oral bioavailability of tylosin tartrate and tylosin phosphate in broilers.
+Both tylosin formulations were administered orally and intravenously at a dose of 10 mg/kg body weight.
+Broilers were fasted overnight before administration (n=10 per group).
+A series of blood samples were collected at different time points within 24 hours after administration.
+The concentration of tylosin in chicken plasma was determined using high-performance liquid chromatography (HPLC).
+The concentration-time curve of tylosin in plasma for each chicken was analyzed using 3P97 software.
+After oral administration, the pharmacokinetics of tylosin best conformed to a one-compartment open model for the first absorption process.
+After intravenous administration, the pharmacokinetics of tylosin best conformed to a two-compartment open model, with no significant difference between tylosin tartrate and tylosin phosphate.
+Following oral administration, significant differences were observed in the Cmax (0.18±0.01 and 0.44±0.09, respectively) and AUC (0.82±0.05 and 1.57±0.25, respectively) of tylosin phosphate and tylosin tartrate.
 The calculated oral bioavailability (F) of tylosin tartrate and tylosin phosphate were 25.78% and 13.73%, respectively.
-Above all, we can reasonably conclude that, the absorption of tylosin tartrate is better than tylosin phosphate after oral administration.
+In conclusion, we can reasonably conclude that tylosin tartrate is absorbed better than tylosin phosphate after oral administration.

-/MILK/ Antibiotic residues in milk above tolerance levels interfere with dairy product processing and pose potential health risks to consumers.
-Residue avoidance programmes include, among other components, the observance of withdrawal times indicated in label instructions.
-Persistence of antibiotics in milk following treatment is influenced by drug, dosage, route of administration, body weight and mammary gland health status.
-Compositional changes that take place during intramammary infection (IMI) can affect antibiotic excretion in milk, thus modifying milk withdrawal time.
-The objectives of this study were to validate sensitivity and specificity of a qualitative microbiological method (Charm AIM-96) to detect tylosin in bovine composite milk and to determine the influence of subclinical IMI in tylosin excretion following intramuscular administration.
-For test validation, two groups of approximately 120 cows were used; one received a single intramuscular injection of tylosin tartrate at a dose of 20 mg/kg, while the other group remained as untreated control.
-Test sensitivity and specificity were 100% and 94.1% respectively.
-To determine the influence of subclinical IMI in tylosin excretion, two groups of seven cows, one with somatic cell counts (SCC) < or =250 000 cells/ml and the other with SCC > or =900 000, were administered a single intramuscular injection of tylosin tartrate at a dose of 20 mg/kg.
-Milk samples were obtained every 12 h for 10 days following treatment.
-Milk tylosin excretion averaged between 5 and 9 days for cows with low and high SCC respectively (P < 0.0001).
-Compositional changes in cows with high SCC most likely affect the pharmacokinetic characteristics of tylosin, extending the presence of the antibiotic in milk, thus influencing milk withdrawal times.
+/Milk/ Antibiotic residues in milk exceeding tolerable levels can interfere with dairy processing and pose potential health risks to consumers.
+Residue avoidance programs include adherence to withdrawal periods indicated on labels.
+Residues in milk after antibiotic treatment are influenced by drug type, dosage, route of administration, body weight, and mammary gland health.
+Compositional changes occurring during intramammary infection (IMI) can affect antibiotic excretion in milk, thus altering withdrawal periods.
+This study aimed to validate the sensitivity and specificity of a qualitative microbiological method (Charm AIM-96) for detecting tylosin in bovine mixed milk and to determine the impact of subclinical intramammary infection on tylosin excretion after intramuscular injection.
+To validate this method, we used two groups of approximately 120 dairy cows each; one group received a single intramuscular injection of 20 mg/kg tylosin tartrate, and the other served as an untreated control group.
+The sensitivity and specificity of this method were 100% and 94.1%, respectively.
+To determine the effect of subclinical intramuscular infection on tylosin excretion, seven dairy cows in each of two groups (one group with a somatic cell count ≤250,000 cells/ml and the other with a SCC ≥900,000 cells/ml) received a single intramuscular injection of 20 mg/kg tylosin tartrate.
+Milk samples were collected every 12 hours for 10 consecutive days post-treatment.
+The mean time to tylosin excretion in milk was 5 days in the low somatic cell count group and 9 days in the high somatic cell count group (P < 0.0001).
+Changes in the composition of high somatic cell count (SCC) cows likely affect the pharmacokinetic characteristics of tylosin, prolonging the antibiotic's residence time in milk and thus influencing the withdrawal period.
+For more complete data on the absorption, distribution, and excretion of tylosin (10 parameters), please visit the HSDB records page.

 References